 When HIV-infected children, who have no signs of TB, are exposed to an adult with TB in their home.
 It is also given to children under five years who are clinically well but have a positive Mantoux skin test.
 It is important to exclude TB before starting prophylaxis.

-A seven-year-old boy has been on antiretroviral treatment for two months.
+A 7 year old boy has been on antiretroviral treatment for two months.
 He develops a cough and a chest X-ray suggests pulmonary TB.
 A grandfather at home has recently been diagnosed with TB.
 The medical officer is not sure whether she should stop antiretroviral treatment and start TB treatment.

 It is important not to stop antiretroviral treatment.
 Anti-TB treatment should be started.
 The child must be carefully monitored for signs of adverse effects (side effects) such as hepatitis.
-It would be best if this child was under the care of a doctor experienced in managing patients with HIV/TB co-infection.
+It would be best if this child was under the care of a doctor experienced in managing patients with HIV and TB co-infection.

 Rifampicin, INH, pyrazinamide and ethambutol are given for two months followed by rifampicin and INH only for a further four months.
 This treatment course is longer than that used in children without HIV infection.
 If the chest X-ray at six months does not show adequate clearing the maintenance treatment should be continued for an additional three months.